timofeysie/satisfactory/docs/34 - call toonify from nest.md

 4. send url to server and download image
 5. run all models on the image
 6. alert the front end that the images are ready
+7. frontend displays the images and user selects one
-7. upload images to an S3 bucket
+8. upload image selected to an S3 bucket
-8. allow the user to choose between the images
+9. allow the user to choose between the images
-9. add the selected image link to the post
+10. add the selected image link to the post

 This ought to about cover it.
-No. 6 and no. 7 are biggies.
+No. 6 and no. 7 are bigger than the rest.

-No. 6 will require using a service worker and a new framework to support that.
+No. 6 will require using a service worker and a new framework to support push notifications.

-No. 7 will require another whole new skill of using S3.
+No. 7 will require an AWS account to support using S3 CRUD functions.
 It's pretty standard so shouldn't be too difficult.

 ### Estimates